ncomputers/neo/README.md

 Guest-facing order endpoints accept an `Idempotency-Key` header (UUID).
 Successful responses are cached for 24 hours and the key is recorded in audit logs to guard against duplicate charges.

-All pull requests run Bandit, pip-audit, and ruff checks in CI to block risky code and dependencies.
+Dedicated GitHub Actions workflows run Bandit, pip-audit, and ruff on every pull request to block risky code and dependencies.

 ## Configuration